mjdominus/util/README.md

 `with-memory-limit` runs a command with its memory limited by the `rlimit` facility.

+`yorn` reads lines from standard input, prompts _on the terminal_ for a 'y' or 'n' response, and prints the selected lines on standard utput.

 `z command args...` tries to run the command on the specified arguments, but if any of those arguments appear to be compressed